MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/aws-terraform-ubuntu.md

 - Run the `terraform apply --auto-approve` command and wait for the plan to finish.
 Upon completion, you will have an AWS Amazon Linux 2 EC2 instance deployed and connected as a new Azure Arc enabled server inside a new resource group.

-- Open the Azure portal and navigate to the `arc-aws-demo` resource group.
+- Open the Azure portal and navigate to the `Azure Arc aws-demo` resource group.
 The virtual machine created in AWS will be visible as a resource.

     ![A screenshot showing an Azure Arc enabled server in the Azure portal.](./img/aws-ubuntu/aws-ubuntu-server.png)